-Fiscal Year ended Fiscal Year ended June 30,
+Fiscal Year ended June 30,

 2022 2021

-(in thousand s)

-A\$ A\$
+(in thou A\$ asands) A\$

 Profit or loss(i) 1,797 (223)

 Equity(ii) 18 3

 - (i) This is attributable to the exposure to outstanding U.S. dollar net monetary assets at the end of the fiscal year. - (ii) This is attributable to the exposure to outstanding U.S. dollar net monetary assets at the end of the reporting period in the subsidiaries which are denominated in the U.S. dollar and reflected in the foreign currency translation reserve.